LeusMaximus/Web-dev-links/README.md

 - [dev docs](http://devdocs.io/) - A lot of documentation
 - [overapi](http://overapi.com/) - Cheat Sheets collections
 - [uptodate.frontendrescue.org](http://uptodate.frontendrescue.org/) - HOW TO KEEP UP TO DATE ON FRONT-END TECHNOLOGIES
+- [wwwhere](http://wwwhere.io/) - wwwhere is a curated list of tools and resources for people who make websites.

 ### Frontend info